springboardmentor0327/Text_Summarization_Infosys_Internship_Oct2024/README.md

   5. Aggregate Scores: After iterating through the dataset, calculate the average ROUGE scores for each model across all articles.
 This will give you a comparative measure of how well each model performs.

   Open file Extractive_Summarization_Techniques.ipynb and run all the cells to demonstrate the working of each algorithm.

+#### Implementation of Abstractive Summarization Techniques
+  Text Summarization using Abstractive Summarization Techniques:
+  1. Google's T5 Approach
+  2. Facebook's BART Approach

+  After implementing the approaches, we compare both of them using ROUGE score method.